brw/Codam/README.md

 A (very simplified) reimplementation of the standard `printf` function.

 ## get_next_line <a href="https://github.com/JaeSeoKim/badge42"><img align="right" src="https://badge42.vercel.app/api/v2/claekcqmw00110fmjh5mbj39o/project/2876570"></a>
-A function that upon calling it returns the next line from a file descriptor at a certain buffer size.
+A function that upon calling it returns the next line from a file descriptor using a given buffer size.

 ## Born2beroot
 A virtual machine configured following specific rules.
 This repo contains the monitoring script that I had to write and the signature of the virtual disk image.